-Parents are permitted to take their child away from the school premises during lunchtimes.
-Our lunchtime hours are 12pm-1pm.
 Children must be picked up and dropped off promptly by their parents.
 Parents are required to meet their child at the school office when taking them off premises.
 The child will be signed out and back in using the lunchtime register at the school office.
-The Head of School reserves the right to withdraw the permission for home dinners at any time.
+The Headteacher reserves the right to withdraw the permission for home dinners at any time.
 This may occur, for example, where there are attendance concerns or concerns over behavior/conduct/food and self-care concerns.